-This section describes the experiments and results of the three algorithms we proposed in the present paper: module extraction, goal-directed subsumption query, and duo-ontology classification.
-We have implemented the three algorithms and integrated them as new features in the CEL reasoner [3] version 1.0b.
+This section describes the experiments and results of the three algorithms we proposed in this paper: module extraction, goal-directed subsumption query, and duo-ontology classification, which have been implemented and integrated as new features into the CEL reasoner [2] version 1.0b.
 All the experiments have been carried out on a standard PC: 2.40 GHz Pentium-4 processor and 1 GB of physical memory.
-In order to show interesting properties of reachability-based modules and scalability of subsumption and incremental classification in \mathcal{EL}^+ , we have selected a few large ontologies from the medical domain.
-Our test suite comprises SNOMED CT, NCI, and the \mathcal{EL}^+ fragments2 of Galen and Notgalen, denoted respectively by $\mathcal{O}^{\text{Snomed}}$, \mathcal{O}^{NCI} , $\mathcal{O}^{\text{Galen}}$, and $\mathcal{O}^{\text{NotGalen}}$.
-The Galen ontology shall not be confused with the original version of Galen, the latter of which is almost 10 times smaller and commonly used in DL benchmarking.
-The sizes of our test suite ontologies are shown in the second and third columns of Table 1.
-The last but one column shows the time CEL needs to classify each ontology, while the last presents in percentage the ratio of positive subsumption relationships between concept names.
-Observe that all ontologies
+In order to show interesting characteristics of reachabilitybased modules and scalability of subsumption and incremental classification in \mathcal{EL}^+ , we have selected a number of large-scale medical ontologies.
+Our test suite comprises SNOMED CT, NCI, and the \mathcal{EL}^+ fragments1 of FULLGALEN and